ninjatill/DotStarSwarmLighting/DotStarBall/Readme.md

     - Optional Parameters: A, I, H

 13. Spin
     - Spins either vertically or horizontally.
 A "spin" is a sequential lighting of objects in a particular direction.
-The Vertical spin is just a wrapper around the fill mode.
-Spinning a single pixel (or group of pixels) or spinning horizontaly is more difficult.
+The Vertical spin is just a wrapper around the fill mode with a width.
+Spinning a single pixel (or group of pixels) or spinning horizontally (row spin) requires a custom routine.

+14. Flash
+    - Flash starts with a solid color and then shows a at full brightness for a very brief amount of time before returning to the original color.

+### Command Examples
+- {"A--":{"M":{"M":2,"U":2500,"T":1,"C":[255,255,0],"R":29,"A":1}}}
+  - Blinks blue 30 times.
+The off period is 2.5 seconds.
+The on period is 5 seconds.
+Total duration is approx. 90 seconds.

+To Add:
+Pulse
+CW Fill
+CCW Fill
+Twinkle
+VSpin

+Sequences examples

+## Particle Photon Demonstration
+Makers who do not want to build the DSB may still benefit from some of the demonstrated methods on the Particle Photon platform including:
+- parsing JSON strings on the IoT hardware,
+- receiving and parsing variables sent via JSON where the JSON payload contains a varying number of variables,
+- using a single Particle cloud subscription to address multiple devices, filtering commands by a target address,
+- using the built in Log functionality, sending logs to an external service such as papertrailapp.com,
+- using classes for object-oriented programming on IoT devices.